-Every exempt organization, as described in Miss.
-Code Ann. § 27-7- 27 or § 27-7-29 and not exempt from the income tax levy (federal & state agencies, etc.), is required to file an income tax return with this state if the organization:
+For tax years beginning on or after January 1, 2002, every exempt organization, as described in Miss.
+Code Ann. § 27-7-27 or § 27-7-29 and not exempt from the income tax levy (federal & state agencies, etc.), is required to file an income tax return with this state if the organization:

-- Earns or receives unrelated business taxable income as determined under IRC Section 512 or is an ESOP with an interest in an "S" corporation, and; - 2.
+- 1. Earns or receives unrelated business taxable income as determined under IRC Section 512 or is an ESOP with an interest in an "S" corporation, and - 2.
 Is a resident of this state, doing business in this state, or receiving income from sources within this state.